What could the new Big Ten media rights package mean for the Gophers?

 Saturday television takeover

 Big Ten football will truly take over Saturday national broadcasts starting in 2024 when the Southeastern Conference moves from CBS to ABC.
 At that point, Fox will air its Big Ten game of the day at 11 a.m., followed by the CBS Big Ten game of the week at 2:30 p.m. and then NBC will have "Big Ten Saturday Night" in prime time.
 That's six Big Ten teams on linear national television sets every week, which could give the Gophers and coach P.J.
 Fleck a larger national platform.
 In 2021 the Gophers were on national network broadcasts twice, facing Ohio State in the season opener and Wisconsin in their regular-season finale on Fox.
-The NBC primetime broadcasts will start in 2023, while CBS will carry seven Big Ten games in 2023, the final year of its current contract with the SEC.
+The NBC prime-time broadcasts will start in 2023, while CBS will carry seven Big Ten games in 2023.

 Basketball viewing impacted

-Losing ESPN as a broadcast partner may not have a big impact for football viewership since so many games will be on national television, but it creates questions for how fans will watch Gophers men's and women's basketball.
+Losing ESPN as a broadcast partner might not have a big impact for football viewership since so many games will be on national television, but it creates questions for how fans will watch Gophers men's and women's basketball.
 The Gophers men had six games and the women had one on ESPN networks last season.
 The biggest change is that Peacock — the NBC streaming service — will stream as many as 47 men's basketball games (32 conference games) and 30 women's games (20 conference) per season.
 The Big Ten Network will still be a primary broadcast partner for the sport, while CBS will air 11 regular-season men's games in 2023 and 15 per season starting in 2024.
-That network will continue to broadcast the Big Ten tournament semifinals and championship.
-Fox and FS1 will air at minimum 45 regular-season men's games per year.

 Olympic sports unchanged